 - Avoid cross contaminating drinking water and food with unsafe water sources, such as tap water, water used in the bathroom or in the laundry.

-- Only eat foods that you have been peeled by yourself, or that have been boiled or cooked (ie. Avoid salads and fresh produce that may have been rinsed or prepared with contaminated water).
+- Only eat foods that you have peeled yourself, or that have been boiled or cooked ( Avoid salads and fresh produce that may have been rinsed or prepared with contaminated water).

 - Avoid food and beverages from street vendors as unsafe water may have been used for their preparation (ie. water used for rice).